Herwig9820/ledDimming/README.md

   **= (2^n - 1 - lowest brightness level) x (2^n - 1) / timer frequency**

 ### Dimming speed
-If dimming a LED slowly, brightness changes become much more apparent.
+If dimming an LED slowly, brightness changes become much more apparent.

 But above a certain (faster) dimming speed, brightness step size is much less critical.
 For very fast dimming, and depending on the brightness resolution, you can even skip 1, 2, 3... intermediate brightness levels without any noticeable abrupt brightness changes.